U.S. Student Detained In Israel

 Alqasem appealed the order, reportedly telling the Tel Aviv Court of Appeals that she no longer identified with the boycott movement.
 The court recommended that she remain in custody until a decision was reached.
 "The weeklong detention is the longest anyone has been held in a boycott-related case," the Associated Press reported.

 As she awaits the court's decision, she told her mother that there was a bedbug infestation in her cell, according to the AP.
-Her cell phone was confiscated and she felt "completely cut off from the world."
+Her cellphone was confiscated and she felt "completely cut off from the world."

 On Tuesday, Erdan said that the government would reconsider her entry if she denounced the boycott movement.